Welcome to the Chairperson's Toolkit Help Section!

 Your newly earned and unredeemed rewards will display in the Toolkit on the Balance page after we receive your Book Fair invoice and your final Fair payment.

 Scholastic Dollar Profit amounts do not expire.
-All Customer Rewards and Bonuses earned carry an expiration date.
+All Customer Rewards earned carry an expiration date.
 Expiration dates are displayed on the Balance page in your Toolkit.

 How to Redeem